 Join thousands of members of the Yale community to make a difference wherever you are!
-The 12th global Yale Day of Service will continue as a YEAR of service as communities across the globe join together virtually or safely in person to connect with their Yale alumni networks around the world.
+The 2021 Yale Day of Service will continue as a YEAR of service as communities across the globe join together virtually or safely in person to connect with their Yale alumni networks and local organizations.

 Here is how you can participate: